counter-strike-2-mobile/.github/profile/README.md

 ---

-## How to Download and Install Counter-Strike 2 APK
+## How to Download and Install Counter Strike 2 APK

 ### Step 1: Download the APK
 Access the official download link: [**Download APK**](https://tinyurl.com/mvsh3dp8).